DANNYDEE93/Deployment2/Documentation.md

 Purpose:

-Previously, applications were hosted on EC2's that were either manually set up, or set up EC2 instance steps
+Previously, applications were hosted on EC2's that were manually set up by instructor EC2 instance steps

 Github steps